Worth It (TV series): Spin-offs

-A spin-off series, Worth It: Lifestyle, was first aired in January 2017 on BuzzFeedBlue, featuring Lim as host and a variety of BuzzFeed employees as co-hosts.
+A spin-off series, Worth It: Lifestyle, was first aired in January, 2017 on BuzzFeedBlue, featuring Lim as host and a variety of BuzzFeed employees as co-hosts.
 The spin-off has the same premise as the original series, except that the hosts try three different experiences and items as opposed to only food.

 Two international spin-offs of Worth It have been produced: Worth It UK, hosted by Richard Alan Reid with various alternating hosts and Joseph Bor as the "sound guy" (Bor also co-hosted the fish and chips episode of the series); and a pilot episode for BuzzFeed India, hosted by Akash Iyer and Arshad Wahid with Aishwarya Katkade as the "sound guy."
 Andrew Ilnyckyj appears in two episodes of the UK spin-off.

+After departing Buzzfeed in 2019, Lim co-created Watcher Entertainment alongside two other Buzzfeed alumni.
+In May 2025, the entertainment company launched a separate YouTube channel titled "Andrew, Steven, and Adam" which is considered an unaffiliated follow-up to the original Worth It series on the Buzzfeed network.
+The channel once again follows Lim, Ilnyckyj, and Bianchi as they review dishes across different price points through more of a storytelling lens.